vin136/Machine-Learning-Interview-Questions/README.md

 # Machine-Learning-Interview-Questions
 Here I'll collect questions and give succint answers to possible questions in a machine learning interview.
-Use these only to check your understanding.Useful resources
+Use these only to check your understanding.

+# Useful resources

 1. [Summary/Notes of ML/DL](https://stanford.edu/~shervine/teaching/cs-229/)
 2. [AppliedAi notes](https://github.com/raveendarv/AppliedAiCourse-AssignmentAndNotes): Useful for knowing common interview questions for each algorithm.